Tinkerforge/doc/source/Hardware/Bricklets/LCD_20x4.rst

 Input a string into the text field.
 You can choose the line and the start position at which the text is displayed.
 Press "Send Text" to display it.
 Press "Backlight On" to turn the backlight on.
-Play around with the three onboard buttons and look how their values change.
+Play around with the three on-board buttons and look how their values change.

 After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <lcd_20x4_programming_interfaces>` section